 What medical treatments am I responsible for?

-Your foster dog will need be treated with Frontline and Heartguard (or the generic equivalent) once monthly.
+Your foster dog will need be treated with a flea and tick protection such as Frontline and a heartworm/worm protection such as Heartguard (or the generic equivalent) once monthly.

 If the dog travels with any medication, such as an antibiotic, then you will be responsible for administering the necessary medications.